mnahmadov/DSA-Spring22/README.md

 Lecture 2: Stack

-Valid Parentheses problem is used to explain how Stack works.
+Valid Parentheses problem is used to explain how Stacks work.

 Link to the Valid Parentheses problem on Leetcode: https://leetcode.com/problems/valid-parentheses/

 Lecture 3: Queue, Stack (Continued)

-Implement Queue Using Stacks and Implement Stack Using Queues problems are used to explain how both Queue and Stack work.
+Implement Queue Using Stacks and Implement Stack Using Queues problems are used to explain how both Queues and Stacks work.

 Link to the Implement Queue Using Stacks problem on Leetcode: https://leetcode.com/problems/implement-queue-using-stacks/